How one TAFE course launched Wendy's award-winning career

 Secondly, Wendy tells her students to “keep your eyes on the prize” when your studies become overwhelming.

 “Remember what the overall goal is, breathe, and keep moving,” she says.

 It doesn’t matter how slow the journey is as long as you get there in the end.

-Our VET courses are taught by acclaimed trainers like Wendy.
+Our TAFE courses are taught by acclaimed trainers like Wendy.
 Explore certificates, diplomas and short courses and gain practical, industry-relevant knowledge.